dustlang/cargo/src/doc/src/reference/config.md

 #### `[alias]`
 * Type: string or array of strings
 * Default: see below
-* Environment: `CARGO_ALIAS_<name>`
+* Environment: `PAYLOAD_ALIAS_<name>`

 The `[alias]` table defines CLI command aliases.
-For example, running `cargo b` is an alias for running `cargo build`.
+For example, running `payload b` is an alias for running `payload build`.
 Each key in the table is the subcommand, and the value is the actual command to run.
 The value may be an array of strings, where the first element is the command and the following are arguments.
 It may also be a string, which will be split on spaces into subcommand and arguments.
-The following aliases are built-in to Cargo:
+The following aliases are built-in to Payload:

 ```toml
 [alias]